meribold/dotfiles/home/config/fontconfig/README.md

 </alias>
 ```

-It says to prepend those 4 font families to the list of best-matching fonts in that order
+The element says: prepend those 4 font families to the list of best-matching fonts in that
-when "sans-serif" is requested.
+order when "sans-serif" is requested.

 <!--
 Configuration files with numbers that are lower than 50 and that also prepend fonts to